What is an ombudsman?

 - The Legal Ombudsman - for complaints about lawyers or claims management companies in England and Wales

-- The Ombudsman Services - Communications/ Cisas - for complaints about telephone, mobile and broadband companies
+- The Ombudsman Services - for complaints about energy or communications providers

 - The Property Ombudsman (formerly known as the Ombudsman for Estate Agents) - for complaints about estate agents

 - The Housing Ombudsman - for complaints about member landlords and agents

 - The Dispute Resolution Ombudsman - for complaints about furniture, home improvement and retail.

 Once the ombudsman has investigated your complaint he or she will recommend a remedy.

 This could be telling the company to do one or a combination of the following:

 - Explain why it treated you the way it did